-Embark on a Voyage to Discover the NEW £2 Captain Cook Coin Collection
+Embark on a Voyage with the Captain Cook £2 Coin Collection

 In the summer of 1768, British explorer, Captain Cook set sail for the ‘Great South Land’ on his famous Voyage of Discovery.